 How to Apply to a Guild?

 Applying to a guild is fairly easy.
-Getting accepted is a whole other situation.
+(Getting accepted is a whole lot harder.)

 To apply, select a castle that is part of a guild that you want to join and click the “Apply/Join Guild” button that pops-up.